RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

-This section compares the diffusion coefficients estimated with the time-corrected, area-and-time-corrected, MDT, and RDA-PSO models for the above MRR experiments.
+This section compares the diffusion coefficients estimated with the MDT, time-corrected, area-and-time-corrected, and RDA-PSO models for the above MRR experiments.
+All estimates are summarized in Table \ref{tab:D-fitting-corr}.

-Fitting the temporal and spatial capture ratios reported in each of Tables \ref{tab:capture-table-temporal} and \ref{tab:capture-table-spatial} into the time-corrected model (\ref{eq:Q_tot_model}) leads to estimates of the diffusion coefficient shown in the first column ($D_{TC}$) of Table \ref{tab:D-fitting-corr}.
-Since capture sites are not uniformly distributed across collection zones, we also show in column 2 ($D_{ATC}$) of Table \ref{tab:D-fitting-corr} the area-and-time-corrected estimates of $D$.
+Fitting the temporal and spatial capture ratios reported in each of Tables \ref{tab:capture-table-temporal} and \ref{tab:capture-table-spatial} into the time-corrected model (\ref{eq:Q_tot_model}) leads to estimates of the diffusion coefficient shown in the second column ($D_{TC}$) of Table \ref{tab:D-fitting-corr}.
+Since capture sites are not uniformly distributed across collection zones, we also show in column 3 ($D_{ATC}$) of Table \ref{tab:D-fitting-corr} the area-and-time-corrected estimates of $D$.
 We note however that, contrary to the Cairns study, there is not sufficient information in the Hainan data \citep{TTW01} to correct the temporal ratios after having applied the correction factor to the spatial ratios.
 In other words, recapture numbers are reported per zone and per day in \citep{RWW05} but not in \citep{TTW01}.
-For comparison, the third column lists estimates of $D$ based on averages of reported values of the MDT: between 10 and 20 m for females released at the center of the village and close to 40 m for those released at the periphery in Hainan \citep{TTW01}; between 77.6 and 77.8 m in Cairns \citep{RWW05}.
+For comparison, the first column lists estimates of $D$ based on averages of reported values of the MDT: between 10 and 20 m for females released at the center of the village and close to 40 m for those released at the periphery in Hainan \citep{TTW01}; between 77.6 and 77.8 m in Cairns \citep{RWW05}.
 The last column shows estimates of $D$ obtained by applying the RDA-PSO method.

-Whereas $D_{RDA}$ and $D_{ATC}$, and separately $D_{RDA}$ and $D_{MDT}$, are reasonably close to one another for Hainan, there is a big difference in the two estimates for Cairns.
+Whereas $D_{RDA}$ and $D_{ATC}$, and separately $D_{RDA}$ and $D_{MDT}$, are reasonably close to one another (with a relative difference less than 30\%) for Hainan, there is a big difference in the two estimates for Cairns.
 In the latter case, as well as for the Hainan center experiment, $D_{MDT}$ and $D_{ATC}$ provide similar estimates.
 In addition, $D_{ATC}$ always under-estimates $D_{RDA}$.
 In all cases, $D_{TC}$ is much smaller than the other estimates.
-The latter illustrates how not compensating for the lack of spatial uniformity in the distribution of the collection sites affects estimates of mosquito dispersal.
+The latter illustrates how not compensating for the lack of spatial uniformity in the distribution of the capture sites affects estimates of mosquito dispersal.